forestgrape/coronavirus/index.md

 > *Viroids* are pieces of RNA able catalyze self reproduction.

 All other forms of life also encode enzymes made of proteins:
-> *Proteins* are chains of amino acids linked together.
+> *Proteins* are chains of amino acids linked together. i.e. the interaction patterns

-> *Ribosomes* read positive sense RNA and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
+> *Ribosomes* read positive sense RNA, called *messenger RNA*, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
 This process is called *translation*.

+### storage and decode options
-7 forms of how ot store the interaction patterns have evolved:
+7 forms of how to store proteins are known to be in use on todays earth:

-* Double strand DNA
+* dsDNA := Double stranded DNA
-* Single-strand DNA
+* ssDNA := Single-strand DNA
-* DNA-RNA reverse transcribing
-* Double strand RNA
+* dsRNA := Double strand RNA
+* ssRNA-RT := DNA-RNA reverse transcribing
-* Single strand RNA, - sense
+* (+)ssRNA := Single stranded RNA, - sense
-* Single strand RNA, + sense
+* (-)ssRNA := Single stranded RNA, + sense
-* piecewise DNA
+* dsDNA-RT := gapped DNA

+However only dsDNA forms are able to encode all proteins for their entire metabolism and do photosynthesis on todays earth.
+All forms using one of the other storage options are thus dependent on dsDNA form and as introduced below called [viruses](#virus).

+> A *gene* denotes a piece of storage which encodes a protein.

+Practically genes are sequences of DNA or RNA which are transcribed to

+### Interactions between different Forms
 Nearly all forms of life are dependent on other forms of life in one way or another.
-Mostly they need substances for their metabolism which are only produced by other forms of life.
-Many forms of life are dependent on forms of energy produced by other forms.
-Some forms of life are dependent on enzymes provided by other forms of life:
+Mostly they need substances for their metabolism which are only produced by other forms of life:
+* All forms of life except those who are able to do photosynthesis or use thermal energy are dependent on forms of energy produced by other forms of life.
+* Besides energy mammals including us humans can't produce vitamins, amino acids, essential fatty acids, ...
+Many forms of life live in symbiontic relations with many other forms of life: each form providing what it is best at providing at.
+Sometimes out of relations, permanentely coupled forms of life develop: E.g. mitochondria as cell organelles.

+### cell forming life
+[in work]
+All forms of life which encode their entire metabolism are dsDNA based.
+Further more these forms shield their metabolism by a semipermeable membrane.
+* Prokaryotes
+* Eukaryotes

+Some forms additionally shield their genome by an inner membrane
+* Eukaryotes

+### Viruses
-> <span id='virus'> A *virus* is a form of life on earth, that can't produce all necessary enzymes for its replication process.
-However viruses are diverse and span all known forms of life on earth[in work]</span>
+> <span id='virus'> A *virus* is a form of life on earth, that can't produce all necessary enzymes for its replication. </span>

 So viruses need to use other forms of life to have a complete metabolism.
-Nearly all forms of life on today's earth are cell based.
+Since all molecular independent forms of life on today's earth are cell based, viruses need to interact with cells based forms of life.

 > <span id='infected-cell'> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism.
 These can mean that the virus is replicating inside the cell.
 But a cell is also called infected if only some viral genes are translated. </span>

 Most cells don't live forever. <!--In the prevalent mulitcellular organisms on average only two halves cell survive.--> Viruses infected cells often die even faster.
 So viruses need to jump to other cells.
-To achieve this, many viruses, including coronaviruses, have a 2 phase [life cycle](#life-cycle).
+To achieve this, most viruses, including coronaviruses, have a 2 phase [life cycle](#life-cycle).
 * Virus phase: Using a cells metabolism to produce proteins and ultimately progeny.
 * Virion phase: Travel, wait and upon match with an [infectable cell](#infectable-cell) induce infection.

-> <span id='virion'> A _virion_ is a virus outside a cell and ready to infect a cell.</span>
+> <span id='virion'> A _virion_ is form of a virus outside a cell and ready to infect a cell. </span>

+Virions are similar to seeds of plants: They don't have a metabolism running and are dormant except for some grabbing spikes and wait for activation to initiate fusion with a cell.

 > <span id='infectable-cell'> A _infectable cell_ is a cell which can be infected.
 There are [constraints on a cell](#cell-tropism) to be infectable </span>

 Once a virus infects cells, it changes the cell's metabolism.
 To survive to produce rough copies of itself.
 Therefore viruses are dependent on the host cells.
-Longterm surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but they can be fatal for individuals.
+Longterm surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
 The survival of fit ecosystems is ubiquitous in nature.

 > <span id='infected-entity'> A entity is called _infected_ by a virus if it contains cells that are infected.
 Entity can be a tissue, an organ or an organism.</span>